msft-mirror-aosp/platform.external.toolchain-utils/llvm_tools/README.md

 The script has a class that deals with retrieving either the top of trunk git hash of LLVM, the git hash of google3, or a specific git hash of a SVN version.
 It also has other functions when dealing with a git hash of LLVM.

+In addition, it has a function to retrieve the latest google3 LLVM version.

 For example, to retrieve the top of trunk git hash of LLVM: